mmbman/Katagiri/1987-04-10-Platform-Sutra-Talk-5.md

 > ... and, by means of wisdom, contemplate and illuminate all dharmas without grasping or rejecting them.
 That is to see one’s own nature and realize the Buddha Way.

 [...]
 So that means you have to take care of your object in your everyday life with compassion and with wisdom.
 Not only the human beings, but also inanimate beings.
 I always say, even a sheet of toilet paper.
 And your boots, your clothes, the water and the vegetables and the pan... whatever they are, we have to take care of them with compassion and wisdom.
 That is called “use your own nature of the truth.”
 Because phenomenon and the truth are one.
-That's why Dogen Zenji [talks about] how to practice in the monastery.
+That's why Dōgen Zenji [talks about] how to practice in the monastery.
 [He talks about this] in the text of the *Eihei Shingi*, “Regulation of the Monastery.”

 “Use your own true-suchness nature, and by means of wisdom, contemplate and illuminate all dharmas without grasping or rejecting them.” [...]
 We chant the *Prajnaparamita* every day, and in the first paragraph, according to the translation of *The Heart Sutra* by Doctor Conze, he [says]: